alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 ## Introduction

 When you work with [JavaScript objects] there is always some default behavior.
-When you try get a value from an object JavaScript will return it, if it exists.
+When you try to get a value from an object JavaScript will return it, if it exists.
 If it doesn't exist, JavaScript will throw an error.
 When you try to set or change a value, or add new prop, JavaScript will do that.

 Well, this will work unless the object is [frozen].
 Note: you can also [seal] an object to forbid adding or removing properties, but allow changing existing values.
 What JavaScript Proxy does is it allows you to change this default behavior.
 You can define your own behavior and use JavaScript Proxy to override the default.